doctrine/mongodb-odm/docs/en/reference/annotations-reference.rst

 @Index
 ------

-This annotation is used inside of the class-level `@Document`_ or `@EmbeddedDocument`_ annotations to specify indexes to be created on the collection (or embedding document's collection in the case of `@EmbeddedDocument`_).
+This annotation is used  to specify indexes to be created on the collection (or embedding document's collection in the case of `@EmbeddedDocument`_).
 It may also be used at the property-level to define single-field indexes.